Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Operation_Mode/Readme.md

 ### CombinatorialMode

-A combinatorial mode does not clearly fit into any of the aforementioned subcategories and thus represents a blend of operation modes.
+A combinatorial mode does not clearly fit into any of the aforementioned subcategories and thus represents a mixture of operation modes.
+This kind of experiment design could be used to systematically explore various reaction conditions or components in a combined manner.
+This approach allows the exploration of multiple options, such as varying substrate concentrations, catalysts, or reaction conditions.
+The goal is to identify the optimal conditions or combinations that most efficiently facilitate desired reactions in biocatalysis.

 - __reactor_type__
     - Type: string